rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 The commands you can use are:

 - `chrome-default`: Opens a Chrome instance with default settings.
-- `chrome-3pcd`: Opens a Chrome instance with Third-Party Cookie Deprecation (3PCD) enabled.
+- `chrome-3pcd`: Opens a Chrome instance with Third-Party Cookies blocked.
-- `chrome-default-ps`: Opens a Chrome instance with default settings and the Privacy Sandbox extension installed.
+- `chrome-default-ps`: Opens a Chrome instance with third-party cookies enabled and PSAT installed.
-- `chrome-3pcd-ps`: Opens a Chrome instance with 3PCD enabled and the Privacy Sandbox extension installed.
+- `chrome-3pcd-ps`: Opens a Chrome instance with Third-Party Cookies blocked enabled and the Privacy Sandbox extension installed.

 To keep the Chrome Launcher script current with the latest PSAT Extension, simply rerun the installation command: